Tizzz-555/100-days-of-code/log.md

 ### Day 40: December 13, Wednesday

-**Today's Progress**:  Got a bit of new infos from the client and updated the rooms section of the website (it' s for a hotel).
+🔸  Got a bit of new infos from the client and updated the rooms section of the website (it' s for a hotel).

-**Thoughts**: Whenever I get updates I will get back to this, gotta do a bit of zig-zag right now. 😅
+🔸 Whenever I get updates I will get back to this, gotta do a bit of zig-zag right now. 😅

 **Link(s) to work**
 [Twitter link](https://x.com/beccari_mattia/status/1735006908950397009?s=20)

 ### Day 41: December 14, Thursday

-**Today's Progress**: Learned about dynamic components
+🔸 Learned about dynamic components

-**Thoughts**: They allow dynamic switching of different components within the same mounting point
+🔸 They allow dynamic switching of different components within the same mounting point

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/vue-udemy-class/commit/201a1a61837ff4a83fe81da73220c687fa6d6e2d)